 We already know the mean and standard deviation from our data, so calculation and plotting become easy.

 Now we can get back to the statistical test.

 Can we state that price is different?
 From first glance, it looks very different, but what if the collected data sample is different?
-What if you receive the same size of the data sample and you get an average price closer to 50€?
-The statistical test helps to answer a question whether the price is significantly different from previous – in other words, is sample mean significantly different from the null hypothesis.
+What if you receive the exact size of the data sample and you get an average price closer to 50€?
+The statistical test helps to answer a question whether the price is significantly different from previous – in other words, is the sample mean significantly different from the null hypothesis?
 So how to draw a line where we can state that result is significantly different?

 After we get significance level, we can draw those limits on distribution graph.
-On distribution graph Y axis is representing probability distribution, we need to calculate the area under the chart to find actual probability limits.
-Since the diagram is double sided, we need to split the 0.05 significance level to both sides having 0.025 for each side.
-Total area under the graph is equal to 1.
-In zoomed graph portion you can see that significance level is at a price around 22€:
+On distribution graph Y axis represents probability distribution; we need to calculate the area under the chart to find actual probability limits.
+Since the diagram is double-sided, we need to split the 0.05 significance level to both sides, having 0.025 for each side.
+The total area under the graph is equal to 1.
+In zoomed graph portion, you can see that significance level is at a price around 22€:

-Because price our observed price is 23€ doesn’t fall in this critical region, so we must state that price didn’t change.
+Because price our observed price is 23€ doesn’t fall in this critical region, we must state that price didn’t change.
 So we cannot reject the null hypothesis of an average price being 50€.
 In other words, our observed average price of 23€ isn’t statistically significant to reject the null hypothesis.
-Significance level can be different, for instance, if we choose significance level α = 0.1, then definitely our observed new price will fall into the risky area, and so we could state that price changed significantly.
+Significance level can be different; for instance, if we choose significance level α = 0.1, then definitely our observed new price will fall into the risky area, and so we could state that price changed significantly.